-But that first morning, we still had much to learn about each other and even more to learn about how to visit elephants in Thailand ethically.
+But that first morning, we still had much to learn about each other and even more to learn about how to elephant ethically.

 We quickly noticed that the elephants we were visiting were clearly happy.
 But there was something else.
 They were also old and, often, damaged.

 Volunteers and handlers were spread about the park, caring for elephants who had stepped on landmines while hauling logs, or elephants who were blinded from beatings received while hauling tourists.